palak-463/FoodTraceabilitySystemForHungerEradication/README.md

 In this project, there are three modules i.e. Admin, Donor, and User.

-Admin:<br>
+Admin:

-Dashboard: <br>In this section, admin can view total state, total city, total food donors, total listed food, all food requests, new food requests, rejected food requests, and completed food requests.<br>
+Dashboard: In this section, admin can view total state, total city, total food donors, total listed food, all food requests, new food requests, rejected food requests, and completed food requests.

 State: In this section, admin can manage the state (Add/Update/Delete).